Fact Check Summary

 Advocates of first-past-the-post will say that it is the simplest system to understand in terms of results, because the candidate with the most votes wins each riding.
-The claim that FPTP is simpler to understand at the riding level is intuitively plausible.
+The claim that FPTP results are simpler to understand at the riding level is certainly plausible.

-However, it is not clear whether most voters could explain how riding level results translate into overall results in the legislature with first-past-the-post.
+First-past-the-post may be as or more difficult to understand when you look at overall results in the legislature.
 Can most voters explain how a single party with 40% popular support across country can win 100% of the power?

 Advocates of proportional representation would argue that overall results in the legislature are simpler to understand with proportional representation: 30% of the vote = 30% of the seats.

 Recent research from Sweden (which uses a system similar to Rural-Urban Proportional) shows that voters engage in a rather sophisticated form of strategic voting to achieve the nuanced outcomes they want.